DON’T BE A MEN-PLEASER

-Afterward, Herod spent the rest of his life in fear, sorrow, and regret of his actions.
-When he heard a report about Jesus Christ, he became perplexed and fearful, thinking that John the Baptist rose from the dead.
+Afterwards, Herod spent the rest of his life in fear, sorrow, and regret of his actions.
+When he heard report about Jesus Christ, he became perplexed and fearful, thinking that it was John the Baptist who had risen from the dead.

 8 and by some that Elijah had appeared, and by others that one of the old prophets had risen again.

 9 Herod said, “John I have beheaded, but who is this of whom I hear such things?”
 So he sought to see Him.
 (NKJV).

 Men-pleasers always end up in fear, sorrow, confusion and regret, and not pleasing God.